eduNEXT/ednx-saas-themes/README.md

 4. If during the migration you can not find a file in the Open edX path, you should update it with the new one.

 5. Diff the changes between templates in Alpha (upstream) and Beta.
-You can use Diffchecker to compare them.
+You can use [Diffchecker](https://www.diffchecker.com/text-compare/#editor) to compare them.
 This helps you as a filter to identify which templates you need to modify.

-6. Diff the templates in Bragi Alpha with upstream Alpha from those with changes (step 3), this helps you to identify the Bragi customizations overwrite.
+6. Diff the templates in Bragi Alpha with upstream Alpha from those with changes (step 3), this helps you to identify the Bragi customizations overwritten.

 7. For the template Beta identified in step 3 add the Bragi customizations (step 4).